cardano-foundation/CIPs/CIP-?/README.md

 $S^{\prime}$ be its corresponding bit sequence with bit length $n^{\prime} + 1$.

 We describe the semantics of `shiftByteString` and `rotateByteString`.
-Informally, bot hof these are 'bit index modifiers': given a positive $i$, the index of a bit in the result 'increases' relative the argument, and given a negative $i$, the index of a bit in the result 'decreases' relative the argument.
+Informally, both of these are 'bit index modifiers': given a positive $i$, the index of a bit in the result 'increases' relative to the argument, and given a negative $i$, the index of a bit in the result 'decreases' relative to the argument.
 This can mean that for some bit indexes in the result, there is no corresponding bit in the argument: we term these *missing indexes*.
 Additionally, by such calculations, a bit index in the argument may be projected